pxslip/db-studio/docs/guides/headless-cms/reusable-components.md

 ### Study the API Response

-To prevent frustration when building your front-end, it’s important you understand the structure of the JSON data that Directus returns for Many To Any (M2A) relationships.
+To prevent frustration when building your front-end, it’s important you understand the structure of the JSON data that d9 returns for Many To Any (M2A) relationships.

-- Complete your page builder data model inside Directus.
+- Complete your page builder data model inside d9.
 - Add some content.
 - Test your API calls.

 ### Check Your Permissions

-If you notice you aren't receiving the data that you expect, [check the Permissions settings](/configuration/users-roles-permissions/permissions#permissions) for your Public or chosen role.
+If you notice you aren't receiving the data that you expect, [check the Permissions settings](/app/users-roles-permissions/permissions#permissions) for your Public or chosen role.
 You'll have to enable Read access for each collection using in the Pages > Blocks Many-To-Any field.

 ### Use Typescript